joelreji/Insurance-Policy-Loss-Prediction/README.md

 # Insurance-Policy-Loss-Prediction
 Insurance Policy Loss Ratio Prediction based on policy sets.

+*This was a school assignment so I cannot share the datset or the final model.*

 These notebooks outline the data processing steps used to predict loss ratios of varying policy "portfolios".

 Loss ratio is the number of policies in a portfolio that has losses.